 - the integration of mathematics in exploring and explaining phenomena and solving problems.

-The created units will have both intra-unit coherence, and between-unit coherence.
+The units will have both within-unit coherence, and between-unit coherence.
 Essentially, ideas will build both within units as well as across units.
 This consistency in the development of concepts will allow for a deeper understanding that lets students effectively explain phenomena and solve problems.

 The Multiple Literacies Project, much like many CREATE for STEM projects, prioritizes providing all students with the opportunity to obtain science literacy.
 This project recognizes that STEM opportunities are often unavailable to students from diverse and underserved groups.
 For this reason, the project aims to ensure that students from underrepresented groups are supported in their science learning.